justincormack/debian-pkgsrc/README.md

 bmake install
 ```

-You can then do `make package` to make a binary package.
+You can then do `bmake package` to make a binary package.